mecid/mecid.github.io/_posts/2021-03-03-focusedvalue-and-focusedbinding-property-wrappers-in-swiftui.md

 category: Data Flow
 ---

 The last year Apple has done a great job in terms of focus management in SwiftUI.
 We got a few new modifiers to set up an entry point for the focus system and programmatically handle focus changes.
 We still have some gaps, and I hope Apple will fill them during WWDC21.
-This week I want to talk about *FocusedValue* and *FocusedBinding* property wrappers.
+This week I want to talk about *FocusedValue*, *FocusedObject*, and *FocusedBinding* property wrappers.

 {% include friends.html %}